.cz: History

-The .cz domain came into effect in January 1993, following the dissolution of Czechoslovakia.
+Until Czechoslovakia was dissolved in 1993, it used the domain .cs.The .cz domain came into effect in January 1993, following the dissolution of Czechoslovakia.

 In 2009, new European Union legislation came into effect, allowing the use of diacritics in second-level domains under the .eu domain only.

+Registration

+The .cz domain, operated by the CZ.NIC association, continued to only offer standard characters, citing insufficient demand and lower accessibility from abroad as reasons behind their decision.

 Czech customers were among the most interested in the new domains, only Germans bought more, with the French in third.
-The .cz domain, operated by the CZ.NIC association, continued to only offer standard characters, citing insufficient demand and lower accessibility from abroad as reasons behind their decision.

 Over 850,000 internet sites had been registered as .cz by the end of 2011.

 In 2012, the number exceeded one million.
 The Czech Republic was therefore the 12th European Union member state with a top-level domain to top a million active domain names.

 At the end of 2011, CZ.NIC reported that ownership of all domains, 58% were by individuals, whereas those held by organisations accounted for a minority of 42%.
 Domains were most popular in Prague, followed by Brno and Ostrava.

+Requirements

+Registrations must be ordered via accredited domain name registrars.